saultaut/heteroscedastic-gpoebo/README.md

-# heteroscedastic-gpoebo
+## Overview

-Heteroscedastic Bayesian Optimization using Generalized Product of Experts
+This is the code-release for the heteroscedastic GPOEBO algorithm from ***Heteroscedastic Bayesian Optimization using Generalized Product of Experts***